-LEAs will be required to indicate whether or not they will be joining a consortium.
+LEAs will be required to indicate if they will be joining a consortium.
 Consortium requirements are:

-- (1) Alliance Any local educational agency receiving an allocation that is not sufficient to conduct a program which meets the requirements of section 135 (Uses of Funds) is encouraged to - (A) form a consortium to enter into a cooperative agreement with an area career and technical education school or educational service agency offering programs that meet the requirements of section 135; - (B) transfer such allocation to the area career and technical education school or educational service agency; and - (C) operate programs that are of sufficient size, scope, and quality to be effective. - (2) Funds to Consortium Funds allocated to a consortium formed to meet the requirements of this subsection shall be used only for purposes and programs that are mutually beneficial to all members of the consortium and can be used only for programs authorized under this title.
-Such funds may not be reallocated to individual members of the consortium for purposes or programs benefitting only 1 member of the consortium.
+- 1. Alliance: Any local educational agency receiving an allocation that is not sufficient to conduct a program which meets the requirements of section 135 (Uses of Funds) of the Act is encouraged to: - a. form a consortium to enter into a cooperative agreement with an area career and technical education school or educational service agency offering programs that meet the requirements of section 135 of the Act; - b. transfer such allocation to the area career and technical education school or educational service agency; and - c. operate programs that are of sufficient size, scope, and quality to be effective. - Funds to Consortium: Funds allocated to a consortium formed to meet the requirements of this subsection shall be used only for purposes and programs that are mutually beneficial to all members of the consortium and can be used only for programs authorized under this title.
+Such funds may not be reallocated to individual members of the consortium for purposes or programs benefitting only one member of the consortium.

-If the LEA does join a consortium, they will be asked to respond to the following questions.
+If the LEA does join a consortium, they will be asked to respond to the following statements.

-- 1. Identify consortium members (LEAs) - 2.
-Identify consortium fiscal agent - 3.
+- 1. Identify consortium members (LEAs). - 2.
+Identify consortium fiscal agent. - 3.
 Identify how the consortium goals and action steps are determined. - 4.
 Identify the process for reporting data on performance levels.